Ashley Cariño

-Ashley Ann Cariño Barreto (born August 3, 1994) is a Puerto Rican-American model and beauty pageant titleholder who was crowned Miss Universe Puerto Rico 2022.
-She represented Puerto Rico at Miss Universe 2022, and is the second Afro-Puerto Rican to win the title, placing at the Top 5.
+Ashley Ann Cariño Barreto (born August 3, 1994) is a Puerto Rican model and beauty pageant titleholder who was crowned Miss Universe Puerto Rico 2022.
+Cariño was the second Afro-Puerto Rican to win the title.
+She represented Puerto Rico at Miss Universe 2022, placing at the Top 5.
 Previously, Cariño was crowned Miss Florida USA 2021 and placed as the second runner-up at Miss USA 2021.

 Early life and education

 Cariño was born in Fajardo, Puerto Rico to parents José Cariño and Olga Barreto, as the eldest of five children, and later moved with her family to Kissimmee, Florida when she was five years old.
 Her mother had previously competed in pageantry in Puerto Rico.
 Cariño attended the Professional and Technical High School in Kissimmee, graduating in 2012, where she received certification to work as a psychosocial rehabilitator, specializing in working with children with cognitive diversity.
 She had been inspired to pursue psychosocial rehabilitation after having overcome childhood attention deficit hyperactivity disorder (ADHD) herself.

 Cariño later enrolled in Valencia College in Orlando, Florida, and afterwards transferred to the University of Central Florida, studying aerospace engineering.
 Prior to competing in Miss USA 2021, Cariño had hoped to work for NASA after graduating.